 CONSISTENCY AT ITS BEST.
 An ever-dependable allrounder, Jorge Arcas’ strengths have always been the same since he was a very young, promising rider.
 A solid amateur, with more than ten victories in his last two years with development team Lizarte, he paid back Eusebio Unzué after relying on him for a two-year, neo-pro contract at the end of 2015, the veteran manager hoping to build a strong rider who continues the legacy of excellent domestiques within the Abarca Sports organisation.
-Despite being only 25, he has already shown great manners and strength to cope with the needs of the team at the most relevant events of the season.
+All over this time, he has shown great manners and strength to cope with the needs of the team at the most relevant events of the calendar.

 CRADLE OF CYCLING.
-Born in Sabiñánigo, one of the most-known cycling towns in the Pyrenées and close to Biescas, the home place of Fernando Escartín – one of the best riders in the world in the late 1990s -, Arcas preceeded many brilliant prospects in the region, which will have no less than four pro riders in the 2018 season, Jorge’s team-mate Jaime Castrillo, Fernando Barceló and Sergio Samitier (Murias) being the other three.
+Born in Sabiñánigo, one of the most-known cycling towns in the Pyrenées and close to Biescas, the home place of Fernando Escartín – one of the best riders in the world in the late 1990s and, ironically, the man in charge of team sponsor Alé at the Iberian Peninsula -, Arcas preceeded many brilliant prospects in the region, which will have no less than four WorldTour / ProTeam riders in the 2021 season, Jorge’s team-mate Sergio Samitier, Fernando Barceló (Cofidis) and Jaime Castrillo (Kern Pharma) being the other three.
 Quite a success for Huesca, one of the least populated provinces in Spain.

-Having spent his whole amateur stage at the same squad (Lizarte), he’s previously been team-mates with five of his colleagues at the current Movistar Team: Soler, Pedrero, Carapaz, Carretero and Castrillo.
+Having spent his whole amateur stage at the same squad (Lizarte), he’s previously been team-mates with five of his colleagues at the current Movistar Team – Marc Soler, Antonio Pedrero and Héctor Carretero -, other than Richard Carapaz or Jaime Castrillo.